 - The Dragon: He is Shigemura's field agent, hunting down SAO survivors and ensuring they die so their memories can be harvested for the sake of their Evil Plan.

 - Evil Counterpart: Many aspects of Eiji mirror that of Kirito: a fast and skilled solo fighter who battles on behalf of the girl he loves.
 Both dress in dark colors, but with Kirito being Dark Is Not Evil and Eiji being Dark Is Evil.
 Also like Kirito, he has Survivor's Guilt because he outlived his first love due to his inability to protect her from the dangers of Aincrad.
 The difference lies in that he relishes his ability to beat down other players and he does it through an unfair advantage.
 Kirito may have been a "beater" but Eiji is just a cheater.
+After he pulls a HeelFace Turn and reforms, he has instead moved to being a Shadow Archetype.

 - Freudian Excuse: His antagonism stems from the loss of his lover, Yuna.
 He also wants to prove that he is a strong fighter instead of the weak-kneed wimp he was in Aincrad.